jollactic/Modelling_course/_build/html/_sources/Mechanical/overview.md

 # MECHANICAL PROPERTIES

 Computation of mechanical properties does not require explicit description of electrons.
 All methods on the electronic-atomistic ladder can therefore be used here.

+The only thing we need to know at this stage, regarding electronic and atomistic simulation tools are that they will allow us to i) calculate the total energy of system, and ii) calculate the forces acting on each atom (or nuclii) in the system.

 ## Geometry optimization